Do you like being asked Questions?

 We then discussed why that could be, well I listened mostly

-In his opinion, there were several reasons as to why some people don’t like questions
+In his opinion, there were several reasons why some people don’t like questions

 - They would rather not feel challenged

-- Your request to collaborate also feels like a challenge to them
+- A request to collaborate also feels like a challenge to them

 - They see no need to explore alternatives to justify a viewpoint, they are happy with their own